flashwing-04/showtime-website-project-archive/content/ss20/bachelor/b5-the-missing-tool-projekt/tech-stack/index.md

 {{</section>}}

 {{<section title="Testing & Continuous Integration">}}
 We thoroughly tested our application with Cypress.io, which is a fast and actually really fun testing tool, because you can see the tests being run in your browser!
-We integrated Cypress in our Continuous Integration pipeline that was run by Travis CI on Github.
+We integrated Cypress in our Continuous Integration pipeline that was run by Travis CI on GitHub.
 {{</section>}}

 {{<section title="Communication & Sprint Planning">}}
 We used a form of SCRUM to organize our project work and therefore used Jira for the sprint plannings.
-Our communication happened via Slack & Discord.
-Apart from that we probably used all common tools like GoogleDocs and friends.
+Our communication happened via Slack and Discord.
+Apart from that, we probably used all common tools like Google Docs and friends.
 {{</section>}}

 We are nearly at the end.
 But what's next?
 Read about the things we planned for the future: